shobhitchittora/gatsby/docs/tutorial/prismic-source-graphql-tutorial.md

 Save the file and check on your site running at [`http://localhost:8000`](http://localhost:8000)

 You can use the helper function `RichText` to [render formatted text](https://prismic.io/docs/reactjs/rendering/rich-text) and generally, this is the process you will use to query your Prismic repository and then render it.
-We can clean this up and include a function that will render the array of queried blog posts.
+You can clean this up and include a function that will render the array of queried blog posts.

 ```js:title=src/pages/index.js
 //highlight-start